Andre-Codes/bereans_blog/_posts/2025-12-06-the-golden-thread.md

 This is the core argument of G. N. H. Peters’ first proposition in *The Theocratic Kingdom*: <span class="kingdom-gold">the doctrine of the Kingdom is not a peripheral theme, but the organizing principle that clarifies everything else.</span>

+In this post we will jump right in and explore the first proposition.
+Then, we will take a brief detour to establish a high-level context and backdrop before moving on to *proposition 2* and beyond.

 <div class="proposition"><span class="prop-title">Proposition 1</span>The kingdom of God is a subject of vital importance.</div>

 Peters begins with a stark warning about the necessity of this doctrine: